-The National Lottery’s Good Causes Fund receives 28p from every £1 played on Lotto, EuroMillions, Lotto HotPicks, Thunderball and instant games.
+The National Lottery's Good Causes Fund receives 28p from every £1 played on Lotto, EuroMillions, Thunderball, Set For Life, Lotto HotPicks, EuroMillions HotPicks and instant games.
 From there it is distributed to charitable projects across the UK in four broad fields.

-National Lottery players raise around £34 million every week for the schemes supported by the fund, with £34 billion having been distributed to 450,000 good causes since the lottery began in November 1994.
+National Lottery players raise around £30 million every week for the schemes supported by the fund, with £40 billion having been distributed to over half a million good causes since the lottery began in November 1994.

 The fund also benefits from prizes, and the interest accrued on them, that remain unclaimed 180 days after the winning draw.
-In the 2014/15 financial year, unclaimed National Lottery prizes totalled £127.9 million, which was transferred to the Good Causes Fund in its entirety.
+Millions of pounds worth of unclaimed National Lottery prizes build up each year, which are then transferred to the Good Causes Fund in their entirety.